-Written reflection can be useful especially if guided (8).
-Medical students volunteering to write a daily reflection on their paediatric neurology learning goals for a two-week block reported a positive learning influence in 85% of respondents (9).
-The quality of reflective writing (and possibly reflective ability) can be improved by various educational interventions (10).
-Bolton and Delderfield in their guide to writing and professional development use the term 'write to learn', describing this as a structured and supported process which 'can be reflective and reflexive if students are facilitated towards critical attitudes and expected to write reflexively' (8 pg 63).
-Rather than being merely a record of what has been thought, reflective writing 'is the reflective process' during which 'sense is made of the muddle of stuff in our minds'(8 pg 136).
+Received 6 January 2021 Revised 13 April 2021 Accepted 18 April 2021 writing (and possibly reflective ability) can be improved by various educational interventions [10].
+Bolton and Delderfield in their guide to writing and professional development use the term 'write to learn', describing this as a structured and supported process which 'can be reflective and reflexive if students are facilitated towards critical attitudes and expected to write reflexively' [8, p.63].
+Rather than being merely a record of what has been thought, reflective writing 'is the reflective process' during which 'sense is made of the muddle of stuff in our minds' [8,p.136].